aung-khantkyaw/digital-library-system/Readme.md

    SOURCE db_lbms.sql;
    ```

-6. Configure your database connection details in the project’s `persistence.xml` or related configuration file.
+6. Configure your database connection details in the project’s `DatabaseConnection.java`.

 7. Start the server and access the application in the browser:
    ```